We love Bull's Blood beet microgreens. Look at the color of those microgreens in the cover photo, as well as in the photograph below.

 As you saw in the video, we plant Bull's Blood Beet seeds under a layer of potting mix.
 The coconut coir potting mix is heavy enough to remove the husks as the plants emerge.

-At harvest, the only husks that remain on the microgreens are those attached to weaker and late germinating plants for some reason.
-These number in the single digits and aren't a problem to cull from the microgreens.
+At harvest, the only husks on the microgreens are those attached to weaker and late-germinating plants for some reason.
+These numbers in the single digits and aren’t a problem to cull from the microgreens.

 Bull's Blood Beet Microgreen Planting Progression